On and off-road safety

 Bicycle helmets

-Wearing an approved bicycle helmet will reduce your risk of injury or death, and it's the law if you're under 18 years of age.
+An approved bicycle helmet that fits properly and is worn correctly will reduce your risk of injury or death, and it's the law if you're under 18 years of age.

 - Two finger widths between your eyebrows and your helmet.